The Nose (aka Mid-Columbine Buttress) Rock Climbing

 Drive up canyon a short ways, and park at the Mid-Columbine Hiking Trail on the right hand side of the road.
 Walk up the trail about 10-15 minutes to the west and you will see the obvious buttress and big roof directly above you.
 If you reach the parking area for Mt.
 Cutler, you've gone too far up canyon.
 If driving down canyon from Mt.
 Cutler, this rock looms directly above the road, immediately across from a large, dammed up water hole in the creek.
 This may help you orient yourself for what you're looking for.
 I'll try to add some photos soon.

-Browse More Classics in The Nose (aka Mid-Columbine Buttress)
+Browse More Rock Climbing Classics in The Nose (aka Mid-Columbine Buttress)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Nose (aka Mid-Columbine Buttress):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Nose (aka Mid-Columbine Buttress):

 Featured Route For The Nose (aka Mid-Columbine Buttress)